cindykandie/sexy-typography/README.md

 # sexy-typography
-achieving text that leaves a mark
+Achieving text that leaves a mark